Lime Lake (Sarasota, Florida)

-Wilmon Whitehead eventually sold the pond and many other acres to Sarasota County.
-The county redeveloped much of the land, built a school, and made the pond and surrounding area into a county owned park known as Lime Lake Park.
+Wilmon Whitehead sold the pond and many other acres to Sarasota County.
+The county redeveloped much of the land, built a school, and made the pond and surrounding area into a county-owned park known as Lime Lake Park.
 The Whitehead family still owns much of the land that wraps around Lime Lake.
 The original home that Wilmon Whitehead built still sits on the shore of the lake.